 Now we start getting into the larger/wider models, and if you've read until now you should already know what a 2.5 slot GPU means.
-Like a standard dual-slot GPU, a 2.5 slot graphics card will require 2 free expansion slots in the rear of your case, however it will also fully cover 2 PCIe slots on your motherboard - and then some.
-As you can see in the photo below of a typical 2.5 slot graphics card, the width/height (depends on the angle you're looking from) extends a bit further than the 2 metal slots due to the cooling/fans of the card.
+Like a standard dual-slot GPU, a 2.5 slot graphics card will require 2 free expansion slots in the rear of your case, but it will also fully cover 2 PCIe slots on your motherboard - and then some.
+As you can see in the image below of a typical 2.5 slot graphics card, the width/height (depends on the angle you're looking from) extends a bit further than the 2 metal slots due to the cooling/fans of the card.

 As you can imagine, 2.7 and 2.75 slot GPUs are slightly wider/taller than 2.5 slot models, with a modern example being the EVGA GeForce RTX 2080 Ti FTW3 Ultra Gaming Graphics Card which isn't something you want to be going anywhere near if rocking a small form-factor case and/or motherboard:

-There's no real need or real-world advantage of 3 slot cards, even with high-end high-powered GPUs, hence why we don't see them often (and they now seem to only be a thing of the past).
-Here's a side shot of what a true triple slot graphics card would look like: (the old ASUS GeForce GTX 570 Fermi for anyone wondering)
+There's no real need or real-world advantage of 3 or 3.5 slot graphics cards, even with high-end high-powered GPUs, hence why we don't see them that often (and they now seem to only be a thing of the past).
+Here's a side shot of what a true triple slot graphics card looks like: (the old ASUS GeForce GTX 570 Fermi for anyone wondering)

 When it comes to GPU slots, keep in mind they're an informal measurement.
-In other words, a 1.5 or 2.5 slot card doesn't take up exactly 1.5 or 2.5 slots, and whether or not you'll have clearance issues will depend on your specific combination of case, motherboard, graphics card/s, other PCI/PCIe cards, etc.
+In other words, a 1.5 or 2.5 slot card doesn't take up exactly 1.5 or 2.5 slots, and whether or not you'll have clearance issues will depend on your specific combination of case, motherboard, graphics card/s, other PCIe cards, etc.